SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [~] AV1 image properties now write `ispe`, `pixi`, `av1C`, `colr`, and `auxC` in current AVIF item order.
 Only `av1C` is essential; color and alpha items retain independent property sets and the registered alpha auxiliary type.
 The property container reacquires its span after nested expansion before patching `ipco`, removing the prior stale-buffer write, and selects compact or 15-bit `ipma` indices from the property count rather than the unrelated item count.
 A forced-growth color-plus-alpha case validates every property payload and association byte; a separate 43-item, 129-property case proves indices 127 through 129 and the extended essential bit.
 Both pass direct foreground net11 Release VSTest.
 Complete AVIF assembly remains open.
 - [~] Explicit public AV1 encoding now writes a still-image AVIF with `avif` major brand, compatible `avif`, `mif1`, and `miaf` brands, one primary color item, an optional alpha auxiliary item, `auxl` from alpha to color, independent item properties, absolute version-one `iloc` extents, and a shared `mdat`.
 Quality uses current libaom's quantizer-to-qindex mapping with public quality 100 deliberately clamped from lossless qindex 0 to qindex 4.
 Effort controls the implemented search stages, and the resolved value is required explicitly by every internal frame, tile, and mode-decision operation rather than repeated as optional defaults.
 Encoder options take precedence over source metadata for 8-, 10-, and 12-bit monochrome, 4:2:0, 4:2:2, and 4:4:4 output.
 Alpha derives from the source pixel type without scanning pixels, and incompatible identity-matrix metadata is normalized without mutating the source image.
 - [~] The production path writes color and alpha payloads sequentially through allocator-backed chunked storage, supports non-seekable and prefixed destinations, and does not materialize a complete file or payload copy.
 Uniform encoder-side `pixi` depth is written directly without allocating per-item channel-depth arrays; decoder-side non-uniform channel depths remain supported.
 The Release test project builds with zero errors, all 39 encoder cases pass, the complete non-HEVC HEIF namespace passes 9,277 of 9,277, and current official libaom accepts all 47 generated payloads.
 - [x] Still-image AVIF metadata preservation now writes an unrestricted ICC `colr/prof` property before the independent `colr/nclx` property, Exif and XMP as separate `mdat` items, and one `cdsc` relationship from each metadata item to the primary color item.
 Exif stores the exact big-endian TIFF-header offset required by the HEIF item syntax; XMP uses the `mime` item type and `application/rdf+xml` content type.
 Existing ICC and XMP storage is read synchronously and copied once into final encoder storage rather than cloned into an intermediate array. `SkipMetadata` suppresses all three profile types while retaining the CICP values required to describe the encoded planes.
-The same option now reaches legacy JPEG payloads, whose encoder no longer writes application profiles or comments when metadata is disabled.
 - [x] Exact container tests verify every emitted item declaration, name, MIME content type, `cdsc` relationship, Exif offset and payload, XMP payload, ICC/CICP property order, compact association byte, propertyless metadata exclusion, decoded profile value, and both `SkipMetadata` branches.
 The final HEIF encoder set passes 44 of 44 and the complete JPEG encoder set passes 257 of 257 through direct foreground net11 Release VSTest.
 The complete non-HEVC HEIF namespace passes 9,282 of 9,282 with no failure, crash, or detached test host, and current official libaom accepts all 47 current generated AV1 payloads.
 - [x] A code-wide production HEIF/AV1 stack-storage audit, excluding HEVC, removed every block-sized, variable-length, or repeatedly nested scratch buffer.
 Spatial luma and chroma, filter-intra, chroma-from-luma, luma and chroma palette selection, and K-means iteration now use typed views over 642 signed-integer elements, about 2.51 KiB, at the start of the shared inter-prediction region.
 Those searches are sequential for one block, so the block-workspace owner does not grow and no rent, copy, or additional lifetime is introduced.
 CDEF directions, variances, and its 64-entry block list now append 1 KiB to the existing bounded operation owner instead of occupying hidden inline or explicit stack arrays.
 No remaining `stackalloc` depends on block dimensions, sample count, or runtime length; the largest remaining individual span is 128 bytes, and the remaining sites are fixed syntax, SIMD-lane, filter-tap, plane-metadata, or small candidate storage.
 The exact-owner test now proves the mode, palette, and reference-prediction views share one allocation.
 Roslynk reports zero compiler errors and no diagnostics in the changed files, the Release test-project build completes with the established 1,992 warnings and zero errors, 81 of 81 focused cases pass, and the complete non-HEVC HEIF/AV1 namespace passes 9,282 of 9,282 through one foreground net11 VSTest run.
 - [~] Bounded public image-sequence output now emits an `avis` movie with version-one movie, track, and media headers; AV1 visual sample entries; exact run-length-compressed timing; per-sample sizes; 64-bit chunk offsets; and an explicit sync-sample table.
 The file type includes the required `miaf` compatibility brand, and every sequence now has the MIAF primary image item emitted by current libavif: normal sequences share the first sync-sample extent without another encode or copy, while separate-root sequences retain the still root as the primary image and begin timed samples at frame index one.
 The decoder allocates one final `Image<TPixel>`: the root is either the first timed sample or the separately decoded primary item, and each visible timed sample is decoded directly into a frame owned by that image.
 Exact quarter-turn presentation uses one frame-sized reusable pre-rotation buffer rather than a second image or a separately built frame collection.
 Color and optional auxiliary alpha use independently configured AV1 tracks linked by `auxl`.
 Lossless samples remain independently decodable key pictures and repeat the sequence header required for random access.
 Lossy continuation samples use LAST_FRAME inter prediction through the existing SIMD translational predictor; one track-scoped encoder session reuses its source allocation, packed-to-planar row storage and color converter, frame-sized coefficient storage, fixed-geometry picture and frame-header syntax state, tile/superblock/entropy cursors, block arithmetic workspace, complete probability graph, bounded tile-output owner, and OBU-header owner, and swaps two complete reconstruction buffers so the preceding decoded frame becomes the next reference without a plane copy.
 Sequence samples signal `still_picture=0` and use the complete non-reduced sequence and frame-header prefixes required for a multi-frame coded sequence.
 Frame payloads are written once into contiguous allocator-backed chunks per track.
 One compact managed table retains only offset, length, and duration for both tracks, and the bounded `moov` owner is patched once after its final size is known, so prefixed and non-seekable destinations require neither seeking nor a file-sized copy.
 The media timescale uses the exact representable least common multiple of animated frame-delay denominators and a documented microsecond fallback; zero delays become the smallest legal positive duration.
 Public lossless color-and-alpha round trips preserve all frames, distinct 24, 25, and 30 fps delays, finite or infinite repetition, ICC, Exif, and XMP metadata, while a separate case proves prefixed non-seekable output.
 Per-tile CDEF preset, preceding-quantizer state, and payload bounds now occupy one aligned region in the reusable allocator-owned picture buffer rather than separate managed arrays for every frame.
 The last verified net11 Release checkpoint completed with the established 1,005 warnings and zero errors, all 48 HEIF encoder cases passed, and the complete non-HEVC HEIF/AV1 namespace passed 9,317 of 9,317 through foreground VSTest.
 Current official libaom `main` at `d565eec60f084421fa34fc0534b760c6452b6a6c` accepted all 66 raw AV1 payloads regenerated by that suite.
 Verification of the current primary-item, separate-root, non-reduced sequence-header, retained-reference continuation, grid implementation, block-local motion search, conversion-row, probability, picture, frame-header, tile-cursor, tile-output, and OBU-header reuse, and multi-tile output is pending.
 Additional reference roles and compound prediction remain open.